spShashankGit/Dev-Journal/whitepaper-summaries/Apple Labs - The illusion of thinking/illusion-of-thinking.md

 4. Conclusion 2: They exhibit a counter-intuitive scaling limit: their reasoning effort increases with problem complexity up to a point, then declines despite having an adequate token budget.

 > ### LRM vs their standard LLM, Three performance regime
-> 1. Low-complexity tasks where standard models surprisingly outperform LRMs.
+> 1. Low-complexity tasks where standard models surprisingly LLMs outperform LRMs.
 > 2. Medium-complexity tasks where additionaly thinking in LRMs demostrates advantages, and
 > 3. High-complexity tasks where both models experience complete collapse.